General Rules of Footbag

 3. Major fouls: These include violent conduct, intentional harm, or deliberate attempts to injure an opponent.
 Penalties for major fouls can result in a game forfeiture or even tournament disqualification.

-Also Read General Rules of Ice Canoeing
+Also Read General Rules of Rugby Sevens

 Player Conduct and Etiquette